SEL-Columbia/blog.formhub.org/_posts/2013-06-26-formhub-supports-odk-briefcase.markdown

 3. Click "Export" button on the bottom-most right of the application.
    This will  load  quickly and will give you the same "SUCCESS!" message.

 **Get data off your phones and do bulk submissions with ODK Briefcase**

+This can be done when you are offline and you are unable to make your submissions to formhub immediately due to slow or lack of internet connectivity.

+To make bulk submissions to your PC: